safe-global/safe-infrastructure/docs/running_locally.md

 ## Step 4: Add your webhooks

 Our services invalidate the caches of the client gateway using webhooks.
-Both the Config and Transaction service need to be configured.
+Both the Config and Events service need to be configured.
 For the Config service, unless you've changed the values in `cgw.env` and `cfg.env` then you don't need to do anything, otherwise:

 ```bash